kmhofmann/selene/docs/installation.md

 Alternatively, just specify `selene/0.2@selene/testing` in a project's `conanfile.txt`.

 Please refer to the [Conan documentation](http://docs.conan.io/) on how to make use of the installed package.
+See also the Bintray website for Selene: https://bintray.com/kmhofmann/conan-repo/selene%3Aselene.

 ### Using vcpkg

+Install [vcpkg](https://github.com/Microsoft/vcpkg) by cloning (or updating) the repository, and running the bootstrapping script from the *vcpkg* directory:

+    ./bootstrap-vcpkg.sh

-Please ensure that your installed version of [vcpkg](https://github.com/Microsoft/vcpkg) is up to date.
+Please ensure that your installed version of *vcpkg* is up to date.
 Then, the most recent release of **Selene** (that is represented in the *vcpkg* repository) can be installed with:

     vcpkg install selene